Who can refer to Generation Health Clinic?

 To ensure continuity of care for your patients:

-• A summary of our assessment and recommendations, interim reports as indicated and a discharge report with recommendations for follow-up
+- A summary of our assessment and recommendations, update reports as indicated and a discharge report with recommendations for follow-up will be provided.

-• Arranging investigations and referrals, communication and collaboration with community providers
+- Our physicians/team arrange investigations and referrals, communicates and collaborates with community providers.

 We are not a mental health program.
 Our mental health professionals provide:

-• A targeted mental health assessment to explore factors that can impact treatment care planning and program engagement, such as ADHD, ASD, depression, anxiety, disordered eating behaviours, or significant psychosocial family stressors
+- A targeted psychosocial assessment to explore factors that can impact care planning and family engagement, such as ADHD, ASD, depression, anxiety, disordered eating behaviours, or significant psychosocial family stressors

 The goal of our program is to improve the child’s physiological health and well-being.
 This can be measured in several ways, including:

-• improvements in bloodwork, quality of life measures, physical and emotional health measures
+- improvements in bloodwork, quality of life measures, physical and mental health measures

 Changes in growth trajectory may be observed.